Contact Amy Hathcock, Program Coordinator, at (910) 962-7742 or email email@example.com.

 After completing the online application, the three ExCEL Learning Community courses will be added to your fall schedule prior to Summer Freshmen Orientation.
 Then, during Orientation, students will only need to add two to three additional courses to complete their schedule.

 No. The ExCEL Learning Community is not tied to any particular student residence hall; therefore, you can live anywhere.
-If you are planning to live on-campus, you will need to follow all housing procedures outlined in your Teal Ticket.

-Please note that ExCEL is a different Learning Community/program from Cornerstone Learning Communities, where students all live together in Cornerstone Hall.
+Please note that ExCEL is a different Learning Community/ program from Cornerstone Learning Communities, where students all live together in Cornerstone Hall.

 No. This program will be a nice complement to any major on campus.
 All three Learning Community courses meet University Studies requirements that all students need for graduation.
 The program coordinator and academic advisors are careful in helping students select appropriate courses.